Trump blasts 'Squad' as 'weak,' 'insecure' after slamming news report

 Trump's tweets were widely condemned, with Democrats and a small number of Republicans saying they were racist.
 The Post reported that Trump "acted alone — impulsively following his gut to the dark side of American politics, and now the country would have to pick up the pieces."
 Aides and allies, the report said, "would work behind the scenes to try to fix the mess without any public admission of error because that was not the Trump way."

-During a campaign rally in North Carolina days later, the crowd began chanting "send her back" after Trump went on a riff about Omar, bringing the racist tone of Trump's original tweets back into focus.
-After Democrats and some Republicans denounced the chant, the president distanced himself from it, saying "I disagree with it."
+During at a campaign rally in North Carolina on Wednesday, the crowd began chanting "send her back" after Trump went on a riff about Omar, bringing the racist tone of Trump's original tweets back into focus.
+After Democrats and some Republicans denounced the chant, the president distanced himself from it, saying, "I disagree with it."

+In an interview with CBS, Vice President Mike Pence said the president made clear that "he wasn't happy about [the chant] and that if it happened again, he might — he might — he would make an effort to speak out about it."

-Days later, Trump promoted a tweet from a British pundit praising the chant, saying, "As you can see, I did nothing to lead people on, nor was I particularly happy with their chant.
+Days after the rally, Trump promoted a tweet from a British pundit praising the chant, saying: "As you can see, I did nothing to lead people on, nor was I particularly happy with their chant.
 Just a very big and patriotic crowd.
 They love the USA!"

 The pundit Trump elevated, Katie Hopkins, had previously called for a "final solution" to Muslim immigration into the United Kingdom and said Jewish leadership was to blame for a massacre at a Pittsburgh synagogue last year because of its support of migration.